Chart Color Schemes

 Employment

-Oxley has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 2.4% as of June 2025.
+Oxley has an educated workforce with strong professional services representation.
+Its unemployment rate was 2.3% in the past year, with estimated employment growth of 3.6%.

 Frequently Asked Questions - Employment